Friday, August 21, 2026

 Tech Expert: Our outdoor LOS cells show lower beamforming gain than NLOS cells.
 Calibration issue?

 Me: Not calibration.
 It is channel rank and it surprises most engineers.
+By the way, this is a classic case of why, in line-of-sight conditions, Massive MIMO often displays lower beamforming gain.

 In NLOS environments: